Helicopter crash near Taupō: One person seriously injured

-A helicopter has crashed this morning near Taupō.
+Two people have survived a helicopter crash this morning near Taupō.

 Emergency services rushed to the scene near Taharua Rd off State Highway 5, east of Taupō just before 7am.